Food Reporter, Toronto Star

 Interview by Stefanie Phillips (RSJ ’18)

-Karon Liu, RSJ’08, is a Culture Reporter for the Toronto Star.
-This interview was done when he was a Food Writer at the Star.
+Karon Liu, RSJ’08, is a Food Reporter for the Toronto Star.

 How did you get into food writing?